felipinas/ignite-feed/README.md

 # Ignite Feed

-Ignite Feed was a challenge developed in the Ignite Course from [@Rocketseat](https://www.rocketseat.com.br/).
-In this challenge, I learned and revised the basics topics in React, like Components, State, Immutability and Hooks, while TypeScript has been new to me.
+Ignite Feed was a challenge developed during the Ignite Course, a [@Rocketseat](https://www.rocketseat.com.br/) course focused on practicing the foundations of React (such as Components, States, Immutability and Hooks).
+TypeScript was a new tool for me and now it'll definitely come in handy for my next projects.

 ## Screenshot